epigraphy-info/epigraphy-info/meeting_pages/workshop_9_posters.md

 ---

 <a id="poster2"></a>
-## 2. David Bartus, (ELTE Eötvös Loránd University)
-__Digital methods for inscriptions on bronze: a case study on 3D modelling and stereomicroscopy__
+## 2. David Bartus, (ELTE Eötvös Loránd University):_Digital methods for inscriptions on bronze: a case study on 3D modelling and stereomicroscopy_

 bartus.david@btk.elte.hu